Cambridge HQ Decarbonisation

 To make our Cambridge HQ more bike-friendly and safer for cyclists, there is now a cycle path with dropped kerb access as well as an improved pedestrian path.

-In addition, since April 2019, BAS is purchasing low-carbon electricity by certified renewable technologies (like wind, solar and biomass) through the CCS Framework and EDF Renewable for Business.
+In addition, since April 2019, BAS has been purchasing low-carbon electricity from certified renewable technologies (like wind, solar, and biomass) through the CCS Framework and EDF Renewable for Business.

 Insulation improvements to the Logistics Building

-Our central hub for all BAS Operations in Cambridge is the Logistics Building.
-This comprises a traditional portal steel framed structure with concrete spandrel cladding and an asbestos roof.
-The original structure had little insulation within the roof, and none within the cladding, consequently leading to high heat loss in winter months and large heat gain in summer months.
+The Logistics Building is our central hub for all BAS operations in Cambridge.
+It comprises a traditional portal steel-framed structure with concrete spandrel cladding and an asbestos roof.
+The original structure had little insulation in the roof and none in the cladding, leading to high heat loss in winter and large heat gain in summer.
+In 2021, BAS installed a new highly insulated roof (100mm Kingspan PIR) and new external wall insulation (100mm Rockwool Mineral Wool) to provide far greater stability of internal temperature and extend the building’s lifespan.

 Future projects